-That is exactly what happened to me this year.
-My world-traveling mother told me she was booking a trip to the Amazon and Galapagos for 2012.
+I have some big things I’ve said no to in my life.
+Like when my world-traveling mother told me she was booking a trip to the Amazon and Galapagos for 2012.
 I immediately told her I wanted to go.
-I was all geared up and excited, so I made a deposit for the trip.
+I was all geared up and excited, so I put down my deposit on the trip.
 So did my uncle.
 Boy, this was going to be great!

 Doesn’t anybody park their butts at home anymore?!

-Now my Hell YES seemed like a long shot.
+Now my HELL YES seemed like a long shot.
 But wait!
 I know how the Law of Attraction works.
-I will just hold steady on my intention to go and a babysitter will appear (I’m a pro at this technique for having ‘date night’).
+I could just hold steady on my intention to go, and a babysitter would appear.
+(I became a pro at using this technique for date nights when our kids were younger.)

-But as the months have progressed forward in time, I feel no more at ease than I did when I found out my entire family will be out of town for those weeks.
-As I dug deeper into my unease, I found that I really didn’t feel good about leaving my one and three year-old behind for two weeks.
+But as the months progressed, my decision wasn’t feeling good.
+As I dug deeper into my unease, I found that I really didn’t feel good about leaving my one- and three-year-old behind for two weeks.

 Saying no to a commitment is okay.
-There is no integrity police that will come and find you if you decide not to go to the meeting, don’t show up at a party or keep to your schedule for the day if it begins to feel like a drag.
-Tell your truth to anybody who needs to know and do it powerfully.
+There are no integrity police that will come and find you if you decide not to go to the meeting, don’t show up at a party, or keep to your schedule for the day if they begin to feel like a drag.
+Tell your truth to anybody who needs to know, and do it powerfully.

 Saying no after you say yes is not for the faint of heart, especially if integrity is high on your values list.
 But if you want to have integrity with yourself, then saying no must be an option.